Main content | back to top

 University students take interactive science exhibits to schools and town halls – a programme known as the Shell Questacon Science Circus.

-Around 370 students who worked with the circus have gained a postgraduate qualification in Science Communication from the Australian National University in Canberra.
+By 2015, over 400 students who worked with the circus will have gained a postgraduate qualification in Science Communication from The Australian National University in Canberra.

 “The circus uses theatre to engage people across cultures, even when English isn’t their first language,” said Bobby Cerini, who helped present the science circus in 1997.